 This isn't clear yet.

-Network TV still dominates in terms of budgets and exposure, but it is much diminished since the 1970s.
+Network TV still dominates in terms of quantity and exposure, but it is much diminished since the 1970s.
 The highest quality series have been on cable for many years.
 The original series attempted to secure network TV, but had to use syndication.
 It still suffered from much interference, trying to appeal to network TV audiences.
-Cable networks would be much preferable.
+Cable networks such as HBO and Showtime have won awards and critical acclaim for original programming that would not be possible on network TV.

 None known.
 It appears still to be in development, prior to casting or booking studios.
 Many projects, including a film of Gerry Anderson's UFO, have become stuck in "development hell".
 The original Space: 1999 also got stuck in development hell in 1973 before being resurrected.